• Home

 This is where the concept of key performance metrics comes from, but it can be a misleading term.

-While the 5 performance metrics example above (impressions, impression share, clicks, conversions and cost per conversion) closely align to your advertising objectives, they don’t show the whole picture.
+While the 5 performance metrics example above (impressions, impression share, clicks, conversions, and cost per conversion) closely align with your advertising objectives, they don’t show the whole picture.

 In many ways, they are just the beginning.
 Consider your clicks, for example.
 Knowing how many clicks you receive has some value, but you need to incorporate other metrics to gain vital context behind those clicks.